 E-comms means digital, so effective motion and sound branding are key.
 We control our environment, so let’s own it.

 Ulltimately, this job was not completed with full client interaction.
-Part way through, the client back out due to the pandemic, but we pushed on with the idea because we believed in it so much.
+Towards the end, the client backed out due to the pandemic, but we pushed on with the idea because we believed in it so much.

 Working collaboratively with the client, we meticulously weaved the brand narrative into a sensory representation, translating the key foundational elements that form the backbone of this brand identity.